 World Food Prize Michigan Youth Institute develops employability skills

-Michigan State University Extension provides a variety of opportunities and experiences throughout the year to help young people develop and enhance employability skills.
+Michigan State University (MSU) Extension provides a variety of opportunities and experiences throughout the year to help young people develop and enhance employability skills.
 Networking, communications, problem-solving, critical thinking, cultural awareness and social skills are just a few of the skills today’s employers look for in their employees.
-World Food Prize Michigan Youth Institute is an event that fosters those skills while allowing youth to explore a variety of jobs and careers related to food security, science and agriculture.
+World Food Prize Michigan Youth Institute (WFPMIYI) is an event that fosters those skills while allowing youth to explore a variety of jobs and careers related to food security, science, social science, and agriculture.

-- 100% of youth felt more knowledgeable about career opportunities they could pursue in the future.
+- 85% agreed or strongly agreed that WFPMIYI was valuable for their growth and development as well as they felt more knowledgeable about career opportunities that they could pursue in the future.

-This annual event usually takes place in early May with registration and paper submission due April 1.
+This annual event usually takes place in early May with registration and paper submission due March 15.
 Some participants are chosen to then represent Michigan at the World Food Prize Global Youth Institute in Des Moines, Iowa, usually held in October.
-Think about how this opportunity could enhance your path to your future!
+Think about how this opportunity could enhance the path to YOUR future!

 Michigan State University Extension and Michigan 4-H Youth Development helps to prepare young people for successful futures.
 For more information or resources on career exploration, workforce preparation, financial education, or entrepreneurship, email us at 4-HCareerPrep@anr.msu.edu.